kapilkumar0037/ngx-countries-dropdown/projects/ngx-countries-dropdown/README.md

 Angular library with customizable countries dropdown component with the following features.
 It is not dependent on any css framework.

+If you find this library helpful, please consider giving it a ⭐ on [GitHub](https://github.com/kapilkumar0037/ngx-countries-dropdown)!

 ## Features

 - To create a country dropdown with flags